-A torn anode tab and a folded separator on cells used in Chevrolet Bolt electric vehicle battery module were to blame for the billion dollar recall of more than 140,000 vehicles amid fire concerns.
+A torn anode tab and a folded separator on cells used in Chevrolet Bolt electric vehicle battery modules were to blame for the $ billion recall of more than 140,000 vehicles amid fire concerns.

 General Motors and LG Chem said the defects increase the risk of a fire, but GM has said it does not know what is causing those defects in the manufacturing process.